State of Cybersecurity 2020-21, IICurrent trends in prevention

-It is a secret for no one that malicious hackers or attackers have kept up with technological and methodological advances.
+It’s no secret to anyone: malicious hackers have kept up with technological and methodological advances.
 The same applies to the prevention and defense sectors.
-However, as Mathew Schwartz puts it, "security experts say the basic best practices that an organization should pursue to protect itself largely remain constant."
-It is now typical for us to listen and at the same time recommend, for instance, the careful management of passwords and multi-factor authentication and the proper administration of privileges (limiting access).
+However, as Schwartz puts it, "security experts say the basic best practices that an organization should pursue to protect itself largely remain constant."
+It’s now typical for us to listen and at the same time recommend, for instance, the careful management of passwords and multi-factor authentication and the proper administration of privileges (limiting access).
 We also advise the constant updating of components and dependencies (including software employed as defense, e.g., secure email gateway, antiviruses, firewalls) and the continued use of the latest patches for known vulnerabilities.

 As a curious fact, it is said that currently, only 1% of the attack vectors used by cybercriminals correspond to new methods for cybersecurity professionals.
 In other words, we have a lot of knowledge to identify and repair almost all the existing vulnerabilities on which criminals take advantage.
 Conflict arises when the necessary tools and trained personnel are not available or by simple carelessness.

-At this point, it is convenient to remember what Julian Arango shared with us in April this year, in regards to current trends in cybersecurity.
-Nowadays, there is something that has become a common denominator for many companies with cybersecurity issues: the shortage of skilled and prepared talent.
-Julian referred to Cybersecurity Ventures estimating that more than 3 million cybersecurity jobs would be unfilled this year.
+At this point, it is convenient to remember what Arango shared with us in April this year in regards to current trends in cybersecurity.
+Today, there’s something that has become a common denominator for many firms with cybersecurity issues: the shortage of skilled and prepared talent.
+Arango referred to Cybersecurity Ventures, estimating that more than 3 million cybersecurity jobs would be unfilled this year.
 An alarming number indeed!
 He commented that, at this time, in cybersecurity matters, some people believe that the academy is not qualified to keep up with the industry’s pace.
-Some even consider that the automatic tools can perform the operations usually destined to security professionals to counter this shortage.
-Nevertheless, this can also represent a severe difficulty.
+Some even consider that the automatic tools can do the operations usually destined to security professionals to counter this lack.
+Nevertheless, this can also represent a crisis.